cesarParra/expression/README.md

 ![Sample Usage](assets/sample-lwc-usage.gif)

+### Form

+The `Form` component exposes a region where you can place other Expression components inside.
+This allows you to essentially "build" a form that then be submitted through a `Button` component with a `submit` type.

+Submitted forms will pass all the information of any embedded input components within the region to the Apex class specified in the `src` handler of the `Button`.

 ### Button

+> `Form` compatible

 The `Button` component allows you to display a button that can be used to trigger an action or navigate to a URL.
 It can be used in a community page.